 - Reduce utility bills: Most of the time, an unexpected hike in your water bill indicates a leak in your home.
 Water leak detectors alert you when water is being wasted before you get an unusually high utility bill.

-- Remote monitoring: When water leaks happen while you’re away, the water could cause significant damage before you have access to your water source and shut-off valves.
+- Remote monitoring: When water leaks happen while you’re away, the water could cause significant damage before you have access to your water source and shut-off valves, which will then require a water damage restoration.
 Remote monitoring lets you check in on your water levels from anywhere and gives you quick and easy access to your shut-off valves and sensors in the event of an emergency.

 How much does a water leak detector cost?

 Water leak detector prices vary, but the average cost for a system is about $135.
 You can find water leak detectors as cheap as $10 or $20 or spend thousands on professional-grade equipment.